Meet the Team

 Gary has known the founders of the charity for many years and was eager to be a part of it as he has first-hand understanding due to his own disability.
 Passionate about raising awareness, understanding and elevating the students that come to Next Steps, Gary puts his all into the projects and freely gives his time to those students who work with him, and those who just wish to get some information or have a chat.

 As a mother with a child who has additional needs Marian linked up with the co-founders and became a trustee.
 Marian enjoys her role and has been a strong supporter of Next Steps for a long time.
 Marian helps as a volunteer at our charity shop and can be found at events throughout the year, even though she has been working at Tesco for over 40 years and helps at a newsagent in Ilfracombe.
 Marian also is heavily involved in community projects in Ilfracombe eg: Victorian Week, local bingo events and much more.

 Sarah is one of the managers at Next Steps who works alongside the other trustees to maintain and keep the business running smoothly.
 She was born and raised in Barnstaple and is still local to the area.
 She was part of the school governors and then studied health and social care which started off her career path.
 Sarah has 5 daughters (two being twins) which led her to start a baby group aimed for mothers who also have twins.
 Her three oldest daughters have blessed Sarah with 4 grandchildren.
 One of these grandchildren, Noah who is one years old, has down syndrome which inspired Sarah to be apart of the Next Steps community.

 You can contact Sarah for more information on

 Donna is the parent of one of our learners, Jack.

-Although Donna is very busy she is a valuable Assistant Manager at our Charity Shop, Friends of Next Steps Development, 52 Boutport Street and she always manages to support and plan any events that we have going on.
+Although Donna is very busy she is a valuable Manager at our new Charity Shop, Friends of Next Steps Development, High Street, Barnstaple, she always manages to support and plan any events that we have going on.